Remember when hashtags weren’t a thing and the hashtag symbol was only known as the number sign?

 Every platform uses hashtags in a slightly different so you need to change up your hashtag depending on the platform.
 Let’s dig into what that means, shall we?

-Hashtags are most popular on Instagram so we’ll start there.
+The use of hashtags on Instagram is popular, so we’ll start there.
 You can use hashtags in every part of Instagram including your bio, your posts (no more than 30) and your stories (no more than 10).

 Your posts are the most important place to add hashtags.
 TrackMaven recommends using 9-12 hashtags in your posts for the best engagement but we recommend doing some experimenting on your own to understand what your audience likes.